Page Contents

 So, the Maharashtra government is not ready to implement the Model Tenancy Act as of now.

-You can check out important rent deposit rules of model tenancy act to know about rent deposit and refund rules under this act.
+You can check out the important rent deposit rules of the Model Tenancy Act to know about rent deposit and refund rules under this act.

 FAQs